jsoref/ceph/doc/releases/octopus.rst

 #.
 If you are upgrading from Mimic, or did not already do so when you
-   upgraded to Nautlius, we recommened you enable the new :ref:`v2 network protocol <msgr2>`, issue the following command::
+   upgraded to Nautlius, we recommended you enable the new :ref:`v2 network protocol <msgr2>`, issue the following command::

      ceph mon enable-msgr2